-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Demo which evidence-based screening too they are utilized ols are routinely utilized, and how • Provide examples in EHR of both positive a does follow-up look like?
-Who on the care care, and how is that tracked?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Demo which evidence-based screening tools are routinely utilized, and how they are utilized

+- Provide examples in EHR of both positive and negative results.
+If positive, what does follow-up look like?
+Who on the care team is responsible for follow-up - care, and how is that tracked?